529 Plans and more: Innovative and effective ways to pay for education

 Coverdell ESA

-Save for a child’s education
+Save on a tax-deferred basis for a child’s education

 Tax-free withdrawals for qualified educational expenses, such as tuition and books.